hcchengithub/jeforth.3we/README.md

 #### [Markdown editor](http://note.youdao.com/yws/public/redirect/share?id=1a8a342f3a9c1e0622a6050480af28b7&type=false)

-NW.js can access files in your local computer and also have all abilities like the Chrome browser, that allows jeforth.3nw to include any open source module on the Internet.
+NW.js can access files in your local computer and also have all abilities like the Chrome browser, that allows jeforth.3nw to include JavaScript modules from the Internet.
 For example, [SimpleMDE](https://simplemde.com) is a Markdown Editor that works fine on jeofrth.3nw.
-If you are a NW.js user, you can clone the enire jeforth.3we project to try.

 ![enter image description here](https://github.com/hcchengithub/jeforth.3we/wiki/pictures/demo 3nw mde editor.JPG)